 After the shelves have been built, you should finish them so that they look more presentable.
 First, start off by sanding the drawers down with sandpaper.
 You should use 100 – 120 grit sandpaper for this step.
 This will ensure that the drawers are safe to use once they’re installed.
 Once you have finished sanding, you should apply some sort of finish to the drawers.
 This will preserve your pull out pantry shelving while providing a more attractive look than the plain colour of the original wood.

 Step 4 – Placing the Slides

 The next step is to place the slides in the cabinet where the pull out pantry shelving will be located.
 First, take off the sliding section from the device and install only the base metal slide.
 Remember to keep the slides about ¾ of an inch away from the hinges.
 To do this, simply install sheets of plywood directly against the side of the cabinet then drill the drawer slides onto these pieces of plywood so that they are now further away from the hinges than they would be if placed directly against the cabinet side.

 Step 5 – Connecting the Slide to the Drawer

-The final step is to screw the actual sliding portion from the drawer slides (which was removed in the last step) to the drawers you created in step 2.
-It is important to make sure that the slides are level on both sides or the device will not work properly.
+The final step is to screw the actual sliding portion from the drawer slides, that were removed in the last step, to the drawers you created in step 2.
+It is important to make sure that the slides are level on both sides of the device or it will not work properly.

 After all these steps, simply slide your drawers in and enjoy your new pull out pantry shelving.